- Anchor Month

 - The weighted average price is reflected on the Holdings page when there are multiple fill prices for the purchase or sale of a specific commodity contract on a given day.
 The calculation is as follows: [Absolute value of (dollar value of contracts bought minus dollar value of contracts sold)] divided by [net number of contracts bought or sold].

-CORN has limited operating history, so there is little performance history to serve as a basis for you to evaluate an investment in the Trust.
 Investing in Corn Interests subjects CORN to the risks of the corn market, and this could result in substantial fluctuations in the price of CORN's Shares.
 Unlike mutual funds, CORN generally will not distribute dividends to Shareholders.

 Investors may choose to use CORN as a means of investing indirectly in corn or as a vehicle to hedge against the risk of loss, and there are risks involved in such investments and activities.
 The Sponsor has limited experience in operating a commodity pool, which is defined as an enterprise in which several individuals contribute funds in order to trade futures or futures options collectively.